growi-dev/blog_content/_drafts/It-is-an-API-stupid.md

 - reusability
 - durability

-To create a system that embodies the core
+To create a system that embodies the three core properties